niceyeti/tutornetes/README.md

     * navigate to `localhost:10350`
     * after a minute or so, hit the go app at `localhost:8080/fortune`
 6) Optional: if kubescape is installed, use it to get a report on the security posture of the cluster.
 I set this up to be run manually because it is easiest to maintain and I am unlikely to keep updated; a fully-fledged CI system would run the scanner as a formal part of the linting process, like any linter or test-success exit conditions.
-Note that kubescape is not an offline tool; see its docs to make sure you understand its remote interactions and reporting.
+Note that kubescape is not an offline tool, and shares your info with third party; see its docs to make sure you understand its remote interactions and reporting.
     * navigate to `localhost:10350`
     * click to run the cluster scan; view the results and behold all of the things you have to spend the next week fixing! :P
     * click to run the app scan; this method scans only the go app and its chart, more relevant to the developer than the entire cluster